Path-Restore: Learning Network Path Selection for Image Restoration: Related Work

-Although most of the previous papers focus on addressing a specific degradation, several pioneering works aim at dealing with a large variety of distortions simultaneously.
+Although most of the previous papers focus on addressing a specific degradation, several recent works aim at dealing with a large variety of distortions simultaneously.
 For example, Zhang~\etal~\cite{zhang2017beyond} propose DnCNN that employs a single CNN to address different levels of Gaussian noise.
 Guo~\etal~\cite{guo2019toward} develop CBDNet that estimates a noise map as a condition to handle diverse real noise.
-However, processing all the image regions using a single path makes these methods less efficient.
+Plotz~\etal~\cite{plotz2018neural} devise a continuous and differentiable neural nearest neighbor block that works effectively on several restoration tasks.
+State-of-the-art denoising methods RIDNet~\cite{anwar2019real} and PRIDNet~\cite{zhao2019pyramid} adopt feature attention and pyramid architectures to enlarge network capacity, respectively.
+However, processing all image regions using a single path makes these methods less efficient.
 Smooth regions with mild distortions do not need such a deep network to restore.

+The idea of region-wise processing has been explored in the literature.
+Anwar~\etal~\cite{anwar2017combined} propose a category-specific denoising algorithm.
+They apply internal denoising for smooth regions and category-specific external denoising for textured regions.
+We offer a thorough discussion about the differences between this method and our approach in Sec.~\ref{subsec:ablation}.

-Yu~\etal~\cite{yu2018crafting} propose RL-Restore to address mixed distortions.
-RL-Restore is the seminal work that applies deep reinforcement learning in solving image restoration problems.
-Their method adaptively selects a sequence of CNNs to process each distorted image, achieving comparable performance with a single deep network while using fewer computational resources.
+Our earlier work~\cite{yu2018crafting} proposes RL-Restore to address mixed distortions through applying deep reinforcement learning.
+The method adaptively selects a sequence of CNNs to process each distorted image, achieving comparable performance with a single deep network while using fewer computational resources.
 Unlike RL-Restore that requires manual design for a dozen CNNs, we only use one network to achieve dynamic processing.
 Our method can thus be more easily migrated and generalized to various tasks.
-We also empirically find that our method runs faster and produces more spatially consistent results than RL-Restore when processing a large image.
-Moreover, our framework enjoys the flexibility to balance the trade-off between performance and complexity by merely adjusting the reward function, which is not possible in Yu~\etal~\cite{yu2018crafting}.
+As Path-Restore does not need to switch among different models to process various regions, our method runs faster and produces more spatially consistent results than RL-Restore.
+Moreover, our new framework enjoys the flexibility to balance the trade-off between performance and complexity by merely adjusting the reward function, a feature that is not possible in RL-Restore~\cite{yu2018crafting}.

 \textbf{Dynamic Networks.} Dynamic networks have been investigated to achieve a better trade-off between speed and performance in different tasks.
 Bengio~\etal~\cite{bengio2013estimating} use conditional computation to selectively activate one part of the network at a time.
 Recently, several approaches~\cite{figurnov2017spatially,wu2018blockdrop,wang2017skipnet} are proposed to save the computational cost in ResNet~\cite{he2016deep} by dynamically skipping some residual blocks.
 While the aforementioned methods mainly address one single task, Rosenbaum~\etal~\cite{rosenbaum2017routing} develop a routing network to facilitate multi-task learning, and their method seeks an appropriate network path for each specific task.
 However, the path selection is irrelevant to the image content in each task.